-- light classical colours lingering on after 1860 - neutral earth tone tints popularized by American architect A.J.
+- classical colours lingering on after 1860 - neutral tints popularized by American architect A.J.
 Downing - the richer colours favoured by the American architect James Renwick

-When using Downing's neutral tints or Renwick's richer colours, the body and trim of buildings were almost always painted in contrasting colours.
-The doors and shutters of a Downing and Renwick coloured building were usually the darkest part of the buildings.
-Window sash on Renwick coloured buildings were often painted dark green or brownish red.
+When using Downing's neutral tints or Renwick's richer colours, the body and trim of buildings were almost always painted in different colours.
+The sash and shutters of a Downing and Renwick coloured building were usually the darkest part of the buildings.
+Shutters on Downing and Renwick coloured buildings were often painted the same as the trim or in a shade darker than the body-trim combination.
 Highlighting specific details in the body and trim, or the addition of a third colour, should be used sparingly.
 While any colour listed below could be used for cottages and other small buildings, it is recommended that the lighter Downing or Renwick colours, or the pale classical colours, be used for both body and trim so that the cottage appears bigger.